George M. Woodwell

-Life
+He was a founding board member of the Environmental Defense Fund and the Natural Resources Defense Council.

+Early life and education

 Woodwell was born in Cambridge, Massachusetts to parents who were educators: Philip McIntire Woodwell and Virginia Sellers.
-He spent his childhood summers on family farm in Maine.
-He attended the Boston Public Latin School and completed his bachelor's degree in biology in 1950 at Dartmouth College, New Hampshire.
-He served as an Ensign Lt.
-Jg in the US Navy Fromm 1950-1953.
-He holds a masters degree and a PhD in Botany from Duke University.
-His first job was as professor of Botany at the University of Maine.
+He spent his childhood summers on his family farm in Maine.
+He attended the Boston Latin School.
+He received a bachelor's degree in biology in 1950 from Dartmouth College.
+He served as a Lt. (j.g.) in the United States Navy from 1950 to 1953.
+He held a master's degree and a PhD in Botany from Duke University which he received in 1958.